Robs0412/radiosonde_flight_visualization/README.md

 ### Some improvements planned:

 - [ ] Add a 'compare chart' sheet which contains flight information of several radiosondes for comparison
-- [ ] Add a some statistical data of multiple flights
+- [ ] Add some statistical data of multiple flights